|

 Keywords in general

-accurately describe what you offer using everyday language
+describe what you offer using everyday language that searchers are

-be too competitive, and even if you rank well on them your
+then they'll likely be too competitive, and even if you rank well on

 Common mistakes in selection of search terms include